BardicDefense/purple-hack/README.md

 The following base gear is automatically added to your character for free and does not count against your slots:

 - One weapon of your choice (+ 20 arrows/bolts if missile weapon)
-- Backpack, pouches, waterskin, tinderbox (for lighting torches or small fires), bedroll
+- Backpack, pouches, waterskin, tinderbox (for lighting torches or small fires)
 - Misc tiny items (within reason); worn items/clothing

 After this, you can have whatever basic gear you wish (within reason, as determined by the referee), which does fill slots normally.
 Some common basic adventuring items include but are not limited to (size listed after each):

+- **Bedroll (M)**: A blanket that can double as a sleeping bag.
+Helps protect against the cold when [sleeping in the wilds](#sleeping-in-the-wilds).
 - **Caltrops, bag (M)**: Small metal spikes sufficient to cover a 5' × 5' area.
 Creatures moving through have a 2-in-6 chance of treading on a spike for a 50% penalty to movement rate for 24 hours (or until magically healed).
 Intelligent creatures can move cautiously through areas with known caltrops, which requires their entire Movement Phase to travel 5', but eliminates any risk of impalement.
 - **Candle (S)**: Dimly illuminates a 5' radius, and burns for 4 hours.
 - **Chalk (S)**: Useful for marking trails in dungeons.